ronreiter/interactive-tutorials/tutorials/learncs.org/en/Foreach loops.md

 Tutorial
 --------
-A Foreach loop is used for getting items from an array.
-That makes this process so easier than using a for loop.
+A Foreach loop is used for getting all items from an array. `foreach` makes that process much easier than using a `for` loop.

 Foreach loops are defined like this: